 The FSG is committed to ensuring that travellers – especially those using the rail network – have the best possible connections with public transport.
 This minimises the need to expand parking space.
 When business travel is unavoidable, our employees choose the most climate-friendly means of transport possible.
 Any CO2 emissions generated during transport are offset.

-Stuttgart Airport is helping to make the vision of CO2-neutral flying a reality.
-Together with scientists, aircraft manufacturers and airlines, FSG is driving technological progress forward.
-Through incentives, we are creating the conditions for the use of sustainably produced kerosene and electric aircraft.
-The airport is raising passenger awareness of climate-conscious travel and encouraging them to offset the emissions of their flights.
+Stuttgart Airport is helping to make the vision of lower emission aviation a reality.
+Together with the scientific community, aircraft manufacturers, airlines and policymakers, we are driving technological progress forward.
+This applies in particular to the use of Sustainable Aviation Fuel (SAF) and the development of hydrogen technologies.
+Through incentives, we are creating the conditions for the use of SAF and electric aircraft.
+The airport is raising passenger awareness of the environmental impact of travel and encouraging them to offset the emissions of their flights.

 Together, we can achieve our climate goals.

-The goal of climate-neutral airport operations can only be achieved if we as a company move forward together.
+The goal of net-zero greenhouse gas emissions in airport operations (in Scopes 1 and 2 according to the Greenhouse Gas Protocol) can only be achieved if we as a company move forward together.
 That is why we involve our employees in this project.
 Everyone is encouraged to get actively involved.
 Our employees are important multipliers of the concept of sustainability at the airport.
-We also expect our business contacts, customers and tenants to act sustainably.
+We also expect our business contacts, customers and tenants to contribute to climate protection.
 We support them in this and are available to advise them.

 Other interesting topics